robertbauernfeind/OpenSourceSimWheelESP32/doc/RenameDeviceWin_en.md

 However, there are two (non-exclusive) ways to assign a different hardware ID to each device.

+> When using USB connectivity, the custom VID is ignored
+> to minimize the chance of the host PC loading the wrong drivers,
+> which could be disastrous.

 ### By means of the companion app

 A custom VID or PID can be stored by the firmware